 Collector monitoring and logging

 An Installed Collector sends a heartbeat to the Sumo service every 15 seconds.
 If the Sumo service does not receive a heartbeat for 30 minutes, it considers the Collector to be offline, and shows its status as red in the Collection page of the Sumo web app.
+The heartbeat is linked to the

 The Collector uses the log4j framework.
 You can tailor log rotation behavior for